smallbasic/smallbasic.github.io/_build/reference/1446-system-unit.markdown

 ~~~

-   <strong>major number:</strong> is increased when there are significant jumps in functionality such as changing the framework which could cause incompatibility with interfacing programs.
+   major number:> is increased when there are significant jumps in functionality such as changing the framework which could cause incompatibility with interfacing programs.
-   <strong>minor number:</strong> is incremented when only minor features or significant fixes have been added.
+   minor number:> is incremented when only minor features or significant fixes have been added.

-   <strong>revision number:</strong> is incremented when minor bugs are fixed.
+   revision number:> is incremented when minor bugs are fixed.

    By assigning a version number, other users will know what to expect from the
    modified version.
 You should also add a short description of the changes